 Energy flow is a unifying principle across a range of living systems, from cells to ecosystems.
 With energy flow as a major theme, this course covers macromolecules, cells, respiration and photosynthesis, physiology and homeostasis, population and community interactions, and ecosystems.
 Throughout the course, the diversity of life is explored.
 The course also introduces students to the process of scientific thinking through discussion of research methodology and approaches.
-This course is required for the major and as such, Biology majors should take this class prior to the junior year.
+This course is required for the major (although AP or IB credit can be applied) and as such, biology majors should take this class prior to the junior year.
 No prerequisite.
 Offered every year.